 Before entering into the world of diving, it is essential to purchase all the necessary equipment early so that you can get used to them.
 The complete cave scuba diving gear package is expensive.
 That's why if you can't buy everything, then you should consider renting the needed equipment.

 For cave diving, there is no need for snorkels.
 Cave diving requires the diver to remain submerged in the water for long duration's, so the cave diver compulsorily need a cylinder to breathe.
 The cave diving mask you purchase should be in the colour black.
 Black masks are the standard for cave diving as they can absorb light.
 The material of a dark mask absorbs any light that can seep into the mask and distract the diver from essential spots such as the entrance.

-Other necessary cave diving gear includes black, light and stiff fins, a dry suit or wetsuit, dive booties, small knives, masks, fishing waders and flashlights.
+Other necessary cave diving gear includes black, light and stiff fins, a dry suit or wetsuit, dive booties, small knives, masks, and flashlights.
 You can learn about the best diving equipment brands by doing proper online research.

 To achieve the appropriate form for cave diving, several cave divers utilise unique weight attachments that can move their weight from the belt and onto their tank.
 The body positioning for cave diving differs from that of regular diving as the diver must realise a body position that is at the level.
 This way, the diver will avoid kicking up sediments from the cave bottom.
 This is highly important because once sediments start floating in the cave water, it can lead to visibility issues for long periods.

 Before you can achieve proficiency in cave diving, there are education levels that you have first to pass through.
 According to NAUI, a certifying organisation, there are six levels of education to become a proficient cave diver.